-4.1 Every registration shall be made on the recommendation of the Head of the appropriate Department or their nominee.
+4.1 Every registration shall be made on the recommendation of the Dean of School or their nominee.

 A student will be registered for the degree of Master of Philosophy in the first instance, except that a student may be permitted to register for the degree of Doctor of Philosophy if he/she already holds a postgraduate degree of a university in the United Kingdom, or the Republic of Ireland or the former C.N.A.A. or such other degree awarding body it recognizes as equivalent for the purpose.
-The Head of Department shall appoint a Supervisor or Supervisors with due reference to expertise and staff workload.
+The Dean of School or their nominee shall appoint a Supervisor or Supervisors with due reference to expertise and staff workload.
 They shall also appoint a Director of Research Degree Programme for each student, who will act as an initial arbiter in the event of academic problems experienced by the student and maintain an overview of the quality of the student's research degree programme.